-This mixed green salad with balsamic vinaigrette is a quick and easy side dish!
+This balsamic salad is a quick and easy side dish!
 In just 10 minutes you have a healthy accompaniment to any meal.

 Simplest Green Salad with Balsamic Vinaigrette | A Couple Cooks

-A few notes about building a lovely side salad:
+A few notes about building this lovely balsamic salad:

 • Make your own vinaigrette.
-You can use the easy balsamic vinaigrette recipe below, or our basic salad dressing recipe.
-Our rule for making vinaigrette is: 1 part acid (vinegar or citrus juice) to 3 parts oil (olive or grapeseed).
-Add kosher salt, pepper, and then any add-ins you’d like: chopped shallots or minced garlic, a bit of Dijon mustard, herbs, etc, and whisk to combine.
+Use our balsamic vinaigrette or swap in this basic salad dressing.
+Our rule for making vinaigrette is 1 part acid (vinegar or citrus juice) to 3 parts oil (olive or grapeseed).
+Then add salt, pepper, and any add-ins you’d like, like chopped shallots or minced garlic, Dijon mustard, or minced herbs, and whisk to combine.
 There are endless possibilities!

 • Use fresh greens, local if possible.
 Use any mix of greens you’d like.
 Our local farmer’s market has local greens year round, which we like to take advantage of when we can.

-• Add toppings with contrasts of flavor and texture.
-For most side salads, we make sure to add something crunchy like pecans, almonds, walnuts, sunflower seeds, or pepitas (pumpkin seeds).
+• Add crunchy elements for contrasts of flavor and texture.
+We like to add something crunchy like pecans, almonds, walnuts, sunflower seeds, or pepitas (pumpkin seeds).
 Amp up the flavor by toasting the nuts in a dry skillet for a few minutes until they are browned and fragrant.
-Adding flavorful cheese is a great counterpoint: we love feta, sharp cheddar, and goat cheese.
-Finally, you can add a sweet component using dried fruit (cranberries, cherries, apricots) or fresh fruit (apples, pears, strawberries).
-In the summer, top with herbs for extra flavor.

 What are your favorite salad combinations?
 We’d love to hear.